alexfikl/pycaputo/docs/installation.rst

     just develop

-When developping, it is recommended to run the general formatting and linting tools that are used by the project.
+When developing, it is recommended to run the general formatting and linting tools that are used by the project.
 This can be easily done using

 .. code:: sh